liflab/beepbeep-3-book/markdown/use-cases/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/stockticker/LandmarkQuery.java#L75)

+As one can see by examining the output of the program, what comes out of processor `up` is a subset of the original stream containing only events that belong to a day where MSFT closed at $50 or higher.
+Some queries can also involve aggregate statistics over multiple events:

 - On every fifth trading day starting today, calculate the average closing price of msft for the five most recent trading days.

-First, we calculate the statistical moment of order n of a set of values, noted E<sup>*n*</sup>(*x*), as is shown in the next figure.
+As a first step to evaluate this query, we show how to calculate the statistical moment of order n of a set of values, noted E<sup>*n*</sup>(*x*), in the next diagram.

 ![A chain of function processors for computing the statistical moment of order *n* on a trace of numerical events.](StatMoment.png)

-As the figure shows, the input trace is duplicated into two paths.
+As the diagram shows, the input trace is duplicated into two paths.
 Along the first (top) path, the sequence of numerical values is sent to the `ApplyFunction` processor computing the *n*-th power of each value; these values are then sent to a `Cumulate` processor that calculates the sum of these values.
 Along the second (bottom) path, values are sent to a `TurnInto` processor that transforms them into the constant 1; these values are then summed into another `Cumulative`.
 The corresponding values are divided by each other, which corresponds to the statistical moment of order *n* of all numerical values received so far.
 The average is the case where *n*=1.

 ![Window query](WindowQuery.png)